-Coil primary resistance must be 3 ohms.
-Most OE style dual fire and aftermarket single fire coils meet this requirement.
+Coil primary resistance must not be less than 3 ohms.
+Most OE style aftermarket single fire coils meet this requirement.
 Coils for the new Twin Cam 88® engine have low primary resistance and are not compatible.

 Due to the short lengths involved on motorcycle applications, energy losses in spark plug wires are insignificant.
 OE carbon core suppression cables will deteriorate after several years.
 For a more durable replacement, we suggest spiral core spark plug cables.